This is an advertisement

 Can I recover pain and suffering for my workers’ compensation case?

 No. In workers’ compensation cases, monetary damages are limited to your occupational disability.
-That disability is capped at two-thirds of your average weekly wage times your percentage of impairment as determined by utilizing the American Medical Association’s Guides to the Evaluation of Permanent Impairment.
+That disability is capped at two-thirds of your average weekly wage times your percentage of impairment as determined by utilizing the American Medical Association’s Guides to the Evaluation of Permanent Impairment, 5th edition.

 If I file a workers’ compensation claim, is my case decided by a jury?